BLM cofounder Patrisse Khan-Cullors and journalist Asha Bandele talk 'When They Call You A Terrorist'

 Khan-Cullors, a cofounder of the Black Lives Matter hashtag and subsequent movement, called upon acclaimed journalist and author Bandele to compose the memoir.
 The pages reveal the racial profiling and police brutality that Khan-Cullors and her family have experienced, the circumstances that led to the formation of one of the most controversial civil rights movements, and the way in which her narrative of black liberation has been branded as “terrorism.”

-Khan-Cullors’ heart was molded for the movement at an early age as she watched the way her brother Monty, who has Schizoaffective Disorder, was broken down by the prison-industrial complex.
+Khan-Cullors’ heart was molded for the movement at an early age as she watched the way her brother Monte, who has Schizoaffective Disorder, was broken down by the prison-industrial complex.
 She believes that being “caged” exacerbated his mental issues and compounded them with PTSD.

 “Not everybody with mental illness gets treated the same and when you’re poor and black, your mental illness is often times treated late,” Khan-Cullors said.
 “In a lot of ways my brother should have received intervention much sooner than he did, and the only intervention he ever received was police.
 The only intervention he ever received was prisons.”